Charlie Says (2018 film): Plot

 Some days, Charlie sends the women out to panhandle and hunt through dumpsters for food.
 Some nights, he oversees Family orgies.
-He makes the rules for the group: women cannot hold money, and aren't allowed to serve themselves food until the men at the table have served themselves.
-After Lulu sees Charlie callously disregard the pain of a crying Family member, he explains his philosophy that the members of his group are trying to let go of their materialistic culture, to submit, and to get rid of their egos and hang ups.
+He makes the rules for the group: women cannot hold money and aren't allowed to serve themselves food until the men at the table have served themselves.
+After Lulu sees Charlie callously disregard the pain of a crying Family member, he explains his philosophy that the members of his group are trying to let go of their materialistic culture, to submit, and to get rid of their egos and hang-ups.
 He says that there has to be some death of self.
-He then has sex with Lulu, and tells her to think of it ‘like making love to her daddy’, which he believes "is what all the girls want but can never have."
+He then has sex with Lulu, and tells her to think of it "like making love to her daddy", which he believes "is what all the girls want but can never have".

 In various scenes, Lulu is chastised for questioning the inconsistencies in Charlie's mandates.
 In one scene, he takes her to a cliff and tells her that if she wants to leave the ranch, then she must jump.
 Charlie believes that some passages in the Book of Revelation refer to him and that he will lead mankind after a revolution caused by a race war.
-Lulu, Katie, and Sadie tell Karlene about Charlie's belief that they will wait out the revolution in a bottomless pit and that when it is over, some of them will become winged elves who fly to the surface.
+Lulu, Katie, and Sadie tell Karlene about Charlie's belief that they will wait out the revolution in a bottomless pit and that when it is over, some will become winged elves who fly to the surface.
 Karlene tries to get them to think rationally instead of believing what Charlie taught them, but they still are not able to do so.